 The measure of pH in drinking water tells you what kind of minerals are present in the water and how concentrated those present minerals are.
 Water with a lower pH holds heavier metals, which means that there is a greater chance of toxicity.
 Water with a higher pH is less likely to be toxic because it cannot hold heavy metals.

 The pH level of water can also tell you what the water can be used for.
 Obviously, water is used for more than drinking.

 More acidic water (pH < 7) is used for abrasive jobs, while more basic/alkaline water (pH > 7) is found in products like bleach.

 What’s the Deal With Alkaline Water?

 If you’re familiar with recent water trends, you may have heard of alkaline water.
 Alkaline is just another word for basic.
-Therefore, alkaline water is basic water.
+Therefore, alkaline water is basically water.

 Now, before you jump to the next section, we should go over some of the benefits of alkaline water.
 While there are potentially harmful effects, there is a way to enjoy basic or alkaline water without incurring any detriments to your health.

 As we explained before, basic water – or alkaline water – has a pH greater than 7.
 To reap the benefits of alkaline water, the pH should be just above 7 and nowhere near the cap of 14.